 - Dance, clap, skip, and move around.
 A lot.
 Kids are naturally wiggly and rhythm actually helps language skills.

 - Play games.
-Board games are always fun, and strategy games like Kids of Catan and Catan Junior can be enjoyed by even young children.
+Board games are always fun, and strategy games like Catan Junior can be enjoyed by even young children.
 Building games like Jenga® can be enjoyed by all ages (and apparently many species), and strategy games like Mancala develop motor skills as well as thinking skills.

 - Listen to him.
 Ask him "what if" questions when discussing things of interest.
 "What do you think would happen if this got really cold?
 Really hot?"
 "What do you think a cat would do with this?"
 "How deep do you think that worm goes into the ground?"
 Remember - you aren't asking for a right answer, you are just getting him thinking.
 Instead of correcting answers, encourage further discussion: "Wow, I hadn't thought of it that way!
 Why do you think so?"
 Inquiry-based learning stimulates thought processes that lead to learning.